manojbusam/ImageClassification/README.md

-# Image Classification using CNN
+# Image Classification using K-Nearest Neighbour

 This project implements an image classification model using Convolutional Neural Networks (CNN).